kylejones200/psis_4700_applied_ai/webslides/weekdetail_Tokens-and-Tokenization.md

 ## Visual Summary

-Sentence → tokens → numeric IDs → embeddings.
+Sentence → tokens → numeric IDs → embeddings
 Embeddings become the input for model reasoning

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.